sidmohan0/callm/README.md

 ### Configuration

-To use the custom rule generation feature, you'll need an OpenAI API key:
+To use the custom rule generation feature, you'll need a Google Gemini API key.
+You have two options:

+1. **Configuration file**:
-1. Create a `.streamlit/secrets.toml` file in the project root
+   - Create a `.streamlit/secrets.toml` file in the project root
-2. Add your API key: `OPENAI_API_KEY = "your-api-key-here"`
+   - Add your API key: `[openai]
+GOOGLE_GEMINI_API_KEY = "your-api-key-here"`

+2. **In-app entry**:
+   - If no API key is configured, the app will provide a form in the sidebar
+   - Enter your API key directly in the app
+   - The key will be stored only for your current session

 ## How It Works